 Try to get fresh seeds for your plant.
 The window of time that these seeds are viable for germination is shorter than typical vegetable or flower seeds.
 Oak seeds are best when you harvest them in early autumn, and they need their green color.

 Deciduous trees like maples, oaks, and beeches have seed pods that are highly recognizable.
 They shed these seeds each year, and they’re very easy to get your hands on.
-This is why they’re so popular for anyone who wants to start a tree from seed.
+This is why they’re so popular for anyone who wants to start an indoor Bonsai tree from seed.

 2. Let the Seeds Germinate